-- P-CSCF for PDN-GW/GGSN
+- P-CSCF (eP-CSCF in case of WebRTC Interworking) for PDN-GW/GGSN

-- P-CSCF for IMS-AGW
+- P-CSCF for IMS-AGW (eIMS-AGW in case of WebRTC Interworking)

 - IBCF for TrGW

 - MGCF for IM-MGW

 - S-CSCF or AS for MRF.

 For the delivery of CC, the CC Intercept Triggering Function provides the Correlation Number to the CC Intercept Function.
 This Correlation Number is delivered to the LEMF on the handover interface HI3 and is also delivered to the LEMF on the handover interface HI2.